 Let’s begin by defining the term HSA: As you likely know, an HSA is best described as a savings account that you use to pay for healthcare expenses.
 There are 3 things that you should know about HSAs:

-- Be definition, an HSA account is filled with money you own, and therefore control: Your employer or insurer does not decide how you spend the money in your HSA account.
+- By definition, an HSA account is filled with money you own, and therefore control: Your employer or insurer does not decide how you spend the money in your HSA account.

-- HSAs are available widely, from various institutions, and it is important to find one with competitive attached fees: If you’d like to compare available HSAs you can do so here.
+- HSAs are available widely from various institutions, and it is important to find one with competitive attached fees.

 Let’s dig into the specifics of using your HSA to cover drug rehab: